donkirkby/chess-kit/docs/rules.md

 all.

 #### Special Cases
-You may not castle, if either the king or the rook have a checker.
+Remember, you may not castle, if either the king or the rook have a checker.

 Tarred pieces move like pawns, but do not move two spaces on their first move.
 A tarred piece may capture an enemy pawn en passant.